What is Herbal Medicine?

 Herbal remedies can be used to support a wide range of health concerns, including digestive and respiratory conditions, inflammatory and skin disorders, hormonal imbalances, stress and anxiety, sleep difficulties, and many others.

-Please note that there is currently no statutory regulation for medical herbalists, meaning anyone may use the title “herbalist.”
-When choosing a practitioner, it is advisable to check their professional credentials.
-Membership with organisations such as the National Institute of Medical Herbalists (NIMH), the College of Practitioners of Phytotherapy (CPP), or the European Herbal and Traditional Practitioners Association (EHTPA) indicates that the practitioner is fully qualified and has met strict professional and ethical standards.
+Membership of recognised professional bodies such as the National Institute of Medical Herbalists (NIMH), the College of Practitioners of Phytotherapy (CPP), or the European Herbal and Traditional Practitioners Association (EHTPA) indicates that a practitioner has completed accredited training and adheres to strict professional, ethical, and safety standards.